-This Guide consists of a listing and description of records held by State Records which relate to Aboriginal people.
+This Guide consists of a listing and description of records in our collection which relate to Aboriginal people.
 It is divided into two parts:

 - Part One is a list of records created and used by the Board for the Protection of Aborigines (1883-1940) and the Aborigines Welfare Board (1940-1969).
 These were the main New South Wales State Government agencies which implemented and administered policy and legislation impacting on Aboriginal people throughout New South Wales.
 Many of these records are closed to general public access to protect sensitive personal information.
 Applications to access records of the Boards closed to public access can be made to the Family Records Service at Aboriginal Affairs NSW.